edgeware/python-circuit/README.md

 better.
 If it does, it will close the circuit and allow requests once again.
 If not, it will open the circuit again.

-A L{CircuitBreakerSet} can handle the state for multiple peers at the same time.
-Use the C{context} method to pick which peer to track.
+A `CircuitBreakerSet` can handle the state for multiple peers at the same time.
+Use the `context` method to pick which peer to track.
 The first argument is used to identify the peer.
 Make it a string of some kind, since it will be used to identify the peer in logs.

 Below is a small example of how the circuit breaker can be used: